The Measured Scoop

 A roasted butterball turkey sliced thick and shingled on a serving platter.

-This is not a paid post.
-However, Butterball is a nationally available brand that is consistent in quality, so I felt comfortable suggesting it as a starting point.
+This post isn't sponsored - Butterball is simply a reliable, nationally available option that delivers consistent quality.
 The package states it is injected with a 2% salt solution, so this recipe should work for any comparable cut made with that same amount of injected solution.

 Jump to: